 Each month Freddie Mac publishes a house price index (FMHPI) that monitors the change in home prices for virtually every real estate market in the U.S. The report uses December 2000 with a benchmark of 100 and then compares the monthly change in housing prices in each real estate market to 100.

 The most recent FMHPI from Freddie Mac for the Tucson housing market shows:

-- House Price Index for the Tucson metro area is 231.4 through May 2021
+- House Price Index (seasonally adjusted) for the Tucson metro area is 281.29 through April 2022

 In addition to home prices, real estate investors also analyze housing affordability to help determine the future demand for rental property.